JoulesScience/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-3-1.png)<!-- -->

-2. Calculate and report the mean and median of the total number of steps taken per day:
+Calculate and report the mean and median of the total number of steps taken per day:

 ```r
 meanFreq <- as.integer(mean(aggregate(steps~date,data1, FUN=sum)$steps))
 medianFreq <- median(aggregate(steps~date,data1, FUN=sum)$steps)
 ```

-Mean and median of the total number of steps taken per day are 10766 steps and 10765 steps, respectively.
+Mean and median of the total number of steps taken per day are r meanFreq steps and r medianFreq steps, respectively.

 What is the average daily activity pattern?